 You may be happy with your CV and academic history but lack confidence and experience.
 Volunteering is a great way to help you and other people.
 There is always enormous demand for volunteers and many organisations provide valuable training that can help you in your work life.
 You can broaden your network by meeting different kinds of people and make new friends.
 You never know, you might find some hidden talents along the way.
 Similar to the My World of Work online course search, My World of Work can help you to find a volunteering opportunity near you.

 I want to find a new career

 Finding a new career through choice or necessity, can lead to a positive and fulfilling outcome.
 Sometimes it can be difficult to decide what type of role you would like to go into.
 Consider your options, what field of work would you like to go into?
 Will you need to gain experience?
 Will you need to retrain?
 These are questions you can ask yourself to help you create an action plan.

 Taking some time to consider what you’re interested in can be the first step in finding a course or volunteering position to help you achieve the skills required to move into a new career.
 You can use the My World of Work course and volunteering searches to look for your specific interests.
 This can help you to narrow down your options and find a key area you’re interested in learning more about.

 Many people are unsure what they want to do in life, either in education or work.
 This is where taking an online course or signing up for a volunteering position can help.
 When you are placed in a situation where you open yourself up to new skills and knowledge, you might find something that you love.
-Opening yourself up to new challenges and opportunities may just be the thing that ignites a new passion inside that you wouldn't otherwise know existed.
+Opening yourself up to new challenges and opportunities may just be the thing that ignites a new passion inside that you would not otherwise know existed.
 In these circumstances, upskilling is professionally beneficial, but it can also help to improve your personal wellbeing too.